darkharasho/Equals/README.md

 - Line-by-line calculations with syntax highlighting
 - Currency, percent, and `$name =` variable support
 - Unit-aware calculations and conversions
+- Date-aware calculations with ISO dates and the `today` keyword
 - Copyable results and persistent tabs/settings across sessions
 - Configurable gradients, themes, window size, and font size